faceoff717/distributed-app-locks/README.md

   }
 ```

-At that sample, the mutex will obtain and lock your resource or wait 10 seconds and after that will give control to your code back if it was failed to obtain the lock.
+At that sample, the mutex will obtain and lock your resource or wait 10 seconds, and after that will give control to your code back, if it was failed to obtain the lock.
 To handle that you can use *ILockState* result:

 ```csharp
   using (var @lock = mutex.WaitOne(10000))